yidiot/esplorative-idiot/README.md

 esplorative-idiot is a throwaway repository to test the LoRa technology from within [zephyr].

-It intends to build a firmware to run on Heltec [WiFi LoRa 32 v2] boards.
+It intends to build a firmware to run on [Heltec WiFi LoRa 32 V2] boards.

 ## FETCH, BUILD AND FLASH